 Any special or noteworthy traits + significant use-related facts + pertinent details of scales/tables in well of stock + any significant tables, etc on the back of the stock

-Made in Japan possibly by Kingson - single adder design for both addition & subtraction - many OEM versions sold
+Although branded as from Japan possibly made by Hong Kong based Kingson - single adder design for both addition & subtraction - many, many similar looking OEM versions sold

 MM-YYYY / MM-YYYY of the date added/left the collection or <YYYY if exact MM-YYYY no longer known